PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 `$ pip install psycopg2`

-!NOTE Ignore any traceback errors if you get and no use to try sudo as this is not an admin user
+!NOTE Ignore any traceback errors if you get and do not use sudo as this is not an admin user!

 You should land immediately to matrix-synapse's home directory which is /var/lib/matrix-synapse.
 Typing cd anytime brings you back here.
 This location has the original SQLite homeserver.db, which we want to snapshot(copy) now, when Synapse is turned off.
 Let's take a snapshot: